Chart Color Schemes

 An assessment of population growth drivers in Moulden reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, growth rates by age cohort from ABS Greater Capital Region projections (released in 2023, based on 2022 data) are applied.
-Future population dynamics project an above median growth for the area, with an expected increase of 563 persons to 2041, reflecting a total increase of 17.1% over those 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and post-2032 growth estimates, AreaSearch applies growth rates by age cohort as provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Future population dynamics anticipate an above median growth for national areas.
+By 2041, Moulden's population is projected to increase by 563 persons, reflecting a total increase of 17.1% over the 17 years.

 Frequently Asked Questions - Population